-High School Out-of-Sea ason Physical Fitness Program Parer nt/Athlete Consent Fo rm Student's name Grade Sport The CIAC allows a school to conduct non-r students are not coerced to participate and a educational, athletic or family commitments as long as the program We feel the program we are offering can be very beneficial to your child's growth and development and encourage them to participate.
-However, this program is not an interscholastic athletic program, therefore, you should always make certain your child is medically able to participate in the rigors such a program demands.
-As parents you take full responsibility for the medical well-being of your child (listed above) and give them permission to participate in the High School optional out-of-season conditioning program.
-While off season conditioning is strongly erroster. ncouraged it does not necessarily guarantee a spot on the Sig gnature of Parent/Gua rdian As an athlete of High So conditioning program of my own free will a participate in a planned out-of-season ide to the following: • I will attend only at times specified by 1 my coach I will not bring equipment or use any so sessions.
-2 ept weights) during these conditioning • I will participate only under the supervi ision of a coach or cer tified adult.
-Sig gnature of Athlete

-4.15.E.
+High School

+Out-of- Season Physical Fitness Program

+Pa arent/Athlete Consent For rm

+Student's name Grade Sport

+The CIAC allows a school to conduct no students are not coerced to participate an educational, athletic or family commitme nd as long as the program

+We feel the program we are offering can encourage them to participate.
+However therefore, you should always make certa program demands.
+As parents you take above) and give them permission to part season conditioning program. this program is not an in the program is not an in the program is not an in the program is not an in- terior in the program is not an in- nterscholastic athletic program, y able to participate in the rigors such a medical well-being of your child (listed

+While off season conditioning is strongly roster. y encouraged it does not necessarily guarantee a spot on the

+Signature of Parent/Gua rdian

+As an athlete of High conditioning program of my own free wi participate in a planned out-of-season ide to the following:

+• I will attend only at times specified b ov my coach

+ept weights) during these conditioning

+• I will participate only under the supe ervision of a coach or cer tified adult.

+Signature of Athlete

+4.12.E.
 CHEMICAL HEALTH POLICY AND REGULATION